Edward Tudor-Pole: Musical career

 Tudor-Pole formed the band Tenpole Tudor in 1977, and eventually came to prominence after appearing in the film The Great Rock 'n' Roll Swindle as a possible replacement for Johnny Rotten in the Sex Pistols.
 He sang "Who Killed Bambi?", "The Great Rock 'n' Roll Swindle" and a cover version of "Rock Around the Clock" in the film and on the soundtrack.
-The Great Rock 'n' Roll Swindle turned out to be not the last Sex Pistols-related film of Tudor-Pole's career: he also appeared in the 1986 film Sid and Nancy which told the story of the last months of Sid Vicious's short life.
+He also appeared in the 1986 film Sid and Nancy.

 Tenpole Tudor made a comeback in 1980, signing to Stiff Records and releasing two successful albums, Eddie, Old Bob, Dick and Gary and Let the Four Winds Blow.
-They had three hit singles, including UK Top 10 hit "Swords of a Thousand Men" which he performed on Top of the Pops in May 1981.
+They had three hit singles, including the Top 10 hit "Swords of a Thousand Men", which he performed on Top of the Pops in May 1981.

 Acting career

 Tudor-Pole has appeared in numerous films and plays, and was the presenter on The Crystal Maze, replacing Richard O'Brien from 1993 until the show's hiatus in 1995.
-He appeared in Between the Lines in 1992, playing a Liverpudlian villain.
+In 1994 he appeared in the BBC adaptation of Terence Rattigans The Deep Blue Sea as Jackie Jackson).(He appeared in Between the Lines in 1992, playing a Liverpudlian villain.
 His film and play credits include The Rocky Horror Show (written by his Crystal Maze predecessor), Jim Cartwright's play Road at the Royal Court Theatre, The Great Rock 'n' Roll Swindle (1980), Absolute Beginners (1986), Drowning by Numbers (1988), White Hunter Black Heart (1990) with Clint Eastwood, Princess Caraboo (1994), and several films by Alex Cox including Sid and Nancy (1986), Straight to Hell (1987) and Walker (1987).

 In Kull the Conqueror (1997) he played Enaros, the antagonist of the film.
 The following year he appeared as a slumlord in the film version of Les Misérables, and as a blind man in Russell Mulcahy's horror film Tale of the Mummy.
 He also was seen in Quills (2000), The Life and Death of Peter Sellers (2004) as Spike Milligan, The Queen's Sister (2005), and in Oliver Twist (2007) as Mr Slipsby.
 Most recently he had a small part in an episode of Agatha Christie's Marple entitled "A Pocket Full of Rye", shown in 2009.
 His appearance in Harry Potter and the Chamber of Secrets (2002) as Mr Borgin, the owner of Borgin and Burke's store, was cut from the theatrical release, but is included in the extended edition DVD.
 He also appeared as a ranting street preacher in season two of Game of Thrones.